topo-gps/ios-manual/en/search_address.rst

    :width: 320px
    :alt: Searching address Topo GPS

-   *The search result ‘Selborne’ has been loaded on the map.*
+   *The search result ‘Alton’ has been loaded on the map.*

 In the settings (Menu > More > Settings) you can control whether used search results are automatically saved as a waypoint.
 The default setting is not to save automatically in order not to clutter your list of waypoint with search results.
 If you want to save search result as a waypoint, you could tap it to open the :ref:`waypoint details screen <ss-waypoint-details>`.
 There you can tap 'Save' in the bottom right to save the search result.

 Loading all search results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can also search on a keyword, like for example ‘Pub’.
 The results that appear in the list depend on
 the area that is currently visible in the map screen.
-If you search for Pub and the map is zoomed to Selborne, only
+If you search for Pub and the map is zoomed to Alton, only
-pubs near Selborne will show up, like in the figure below:
+pubs near Alton will show up, like in the figure below:

 .. figure:: _static/search-address3.png
    :height: 568px
    :width: 320px
    :alt: Searching address Topo GPS

-   *Searching for ‘Pub’.*
+   *Searching for ‘Pub’ in Alton.*

-If you tap a single search result, it will be loaded on the
-map.
-You can also load all results, by pressing ‘Search’ on
-the bottom right of the screen.
-This is illustrated
-in the figure below:
+If you tap a single search result, it will be loaded on the map.
+You can also load all results, by pressing ‘Search’ on the bottom right of the screen.
+This is illustrated in the figure below:

 .. figure:: _static/search-address4.png
    :height: 568px
    :width: 320px
    :alt: Searching address Topo GPS

-   *All found pubs near Selborne.*
+   *All found pubs near Alton.*

 Loading selection of search results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you now search for ‘Camping’, a list of campings near Selborne will appear, as you can see in the figure below:
+If you now search for ‘Restaurant’, a list of restaurants in Alton will appear, as you can see in the figure below:

 .. figure:: _static/search-address5.png